 Rigid Bathtub Floor Inlay

 If the center floor of your bathtub is the only area showing stains or cracks, line your bathtub with a rigid fiberglass floor inlay.
 They are bonded into place with a waterproof epoxy and are nearly invisible in a white tub.

 Acrylic Polymer Refinishing

 This method, although time-consuming and smelly due to the chemicals in the bonding primer and refinishing paint, works well.
-Most companies guarantee the results of these refinishes for at least 2 years.
-You need to sand the tub thoroughly, then apply 2 coats of surface primer.
+Most companies guarantee the results of these refinishes for at least two years.
+You need to sand the tub thoroughly, then apply two coats of surface primer.
 Allow 15 minutes for it to dry, then spray the first coat of the color-matched acrylic polymer, or update your tub to glistening white.
-Put on 3 coats altogether, and let the acrylic polymer dry for 30 minutes between each coating.
+Put on three coats altogether, and let the acrylic polymer dry for 30 minutes between each coating.
 You will be able to use your tub again within 48 hours.

 The most expensive solution for refinishing your fiberglass tub is a bathtub refitting.
 Unfortunately, this is not a do-it-yourself project.
 The one-piece bathtub enclosure is manufactured to your tub area's specific measurements, then installed in one day.
 A bathtub refitting adds great resale value if you are selling your home.
 Most refits are guaranteed for 15 to 25 years.